-Conclusion – How To Recover From a Workout Faster
+How to Recover From a Workout Faster: Final Thoughts

 Doing only those two things is enough for most casual athletes.
 If you’re a serious fitness enthusiast who enjoys crushing it at the gym five to seven times a week, I also recommend making active recovery a part of your fitness routine.

 To further improve and squeeze the last bit of recovery potential out of your body, or if you’re a competitive athlete, certain supplements can give you an extra boost.